Top 10 Air Purifying Indoor Plants

 Common NamePeace Lily

-Meet the Peace Lily – you’ve likely seen its beautiful white flowers in homes or offices.
-Unlike many plants, it actually tells you when it needs water, its leaves droop down.
-But they stand up straight again in hours after watering!
+Meet the Peace Lily—you’ve likely seen its beautiful white flowers in homes or offices.
+Unlike many plants, it actually “talks” to you.
+When it needs water, the leaves droop down, but they stand up straight again just hours after a good drink!

-It quietly cleans bad air by grabbing nasty stuff from everyday things like bathroom cleaners, new furniture smells, or printer ink fumes.
-Plus, its elegant white flowers (which appear most of the year) make rooms feel fresher.
+It quietly cleans the air by grabbing nasty chemicals from bathroom cleaners, new furniture, or even printer ink fumes.
+Plus, its elegant white flowers (which bloom most of the year) make any room feel instantly fresher.

 Great for: